dlang-community/DCD/editors/code/INSTALL.md

 ### Auto module declaration

-When a file is created **in the editor** (explorer "New File", a workspace edit) and then opened within a few seconds, the server sends a `workspace/applyEdit` request that inserts the file's module declaration — derived from its path relative to the import paths (`source/util/helper.d` → `module util.helper;`).
-A file that already declares the right module is left alone; a wrong declaration is fixed; `package.d` files and files with a shebang/dub.sdl preamble are handled (the declaration goes after the preamble).
-The edit is a normal buffer edit: visible and undoable with one Ctrl+Z. Files that merely appear on disk (git checkout, generators) never trigger it — only editor-initiated creations do.
+When a new D file is created in the editor, the server automatically inserts its `module` declaration, derived from the file's path relative to the import paths (`source/util/helper.d` → `module util.helper;`).
+A file that already declares the right module is left alone; a wrong declaration is fixed.
+The edit is a normal buffer edit: visible and undoable with one Ctrl+Z. Only files created in the editor trigger it — files that merely appear on disk (git checkout, generators) are never touched.

 Disable it with `dcd.autoModuleDeclaration: false` (VS Code) or `initializationOptions.autoModuleDeclaration: false` (other clients).